dashingsoft/pyarmor/docs/man.rst

---obf-mod <0,1>                 Disable or enable to obfuscate module --obf-code <0,1,2>              Disable or enable to obfuscate function --wrap-mode <0,1>               Disable or enable wrap mode --advanced <0,1>                Disable or enable advanced  mode --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1>         Save the runtime files as package or not --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script --enable-suffix <0,1>           Generate the runtime package with unique name --with-license FILENAME         Use this license file other than the default one
+--obf-mod <0,1>                 Disable or enable to obfuscate module --obf-code <0,1,2>              Disable or enable to obfuscate function --wrap-mode <0,1>               Disable or enable wrap mode --advanced <0,1,2>              Enable advanced mode `1` or super mode `2` --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script,
+                                it also could be a filename to specify customized protection script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1>         Save the runtime files as package or not --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script --enable-suffix <0,1>           Generate the runtime package with unique name --with-license FILENAME         Use this license file, special value `outer` means no license

 **DESCRIPTION**